 Don’t forget to use cashback websites when shopping online!
 One easy way I would save money is by using online coupons and rebate sites.
-Two great websites I use are Rakuten and Ibotta.
+A great website I use is Rakuten.

 If you don’t have an account, sign up right now!
 It is literally FREE money.
-When you sign up right now and purchase something you will get a $30.00 bonus from Rakuten and $10 from Ibotta.
+When you sign up right now and purchase something you will get a $40.00 bonus from Rakuten.

-All you have to do is go to one of these websites, search the store you want to buy from online, and then click on that store.
+All you have to do is go to Rakaten.com, search the store you want to buy from online, and then click on that store.
 You are redirected to that merchant’s website and you can shop as normal with your credit card, debit card or gift card.